hxtree/galaxyops/README.md

 ## Description

+Architecture outlines the stuff that is hard to change.
+In the realm of architecture, it's not merely about constructing individual buildings; it's about designing the city.
+Similarly, our opinionated approach to running enterprise architecture on AWS go beyond the confines of a single project; it lay the groundwork for the entire landscape.

-Explore this opinionated approach to jumpstart your enterprise application development.
+Explore to jumpstart your enterprise application development.
 Adopt modern DevOps practices on AWS with a monorepo architecture like this one to expedite your software pipeline.
-This repository goes beyond theory—it's a hands-on showcase, containing diverse placeholder packages actively employed in developing a cooperative RPG.
+This repository goes beyond theory—it's a hands-on showcase, containing diverse working placeholder packages actively employed in developing a cooperative RPG.

-### Features
+### Key Features

-- Turn-key development environment with Github Codespaces
+- Turn-key development environment with Github Codespaces.
+- Event-driven microservices architecture with data lake.
-- Infrastructure as Code (IaC) for streamlined DevOps pipeline
+- Infrastructure as Code (IaC) for streamlined DevOps pipeline.
-- Event-driven microservices architecture with data lake
-- Continuous integration and continuous deployment (CI/CD) leveraging AWS
+- Continuous integration and continuous deployment (CI/CD) leveraging AWS.
+- Happy Engineers.

 ## Getting Started